“If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”

 Radically Open Dialetical Behavior Therapy (RO-DBT)

-Weight-Inclusive Cognitive Behavioral Therapy (CBT-WI)
+Weight-Inclusive Cognitive Behavioral Therapy for Eating Disorders (CBT-WI)